wazuh/wazuh-puppet/README.md

 ## Credits and thank you

 This Puppet module has been authored by Nicolas Zin, and updated by Jonathan Gazeley and Michael Porter.
-Wazuh has forked it with the purpose of maintaing it.
+Wazuh has forked it with the purpose of maintaining it.
 Thank you to the authors for the contribution.

 ## References